-It is also usually far easier to get to the snow from your snow accommodation than it is in New Zealand.
-There are less hairpin bends to navigate and less time getting up and down the mountain each day.
+It is also usually far easier to get to the snow from your accommodation than it is in New Zealand.
+There are fewer hairpin bends to navigate and less time getting up and down the mountain each day.

 Australian resorts have excellent facilities for children including on-snow childcare.
-For children learning to ski, there are great ski schools offering flexible lessons tailored for your child's enjoyment.
+For children, there are great schools offering flexible lessons tailored for your child's enjoyment.

-But perhaps the biggest advert for skiing in Oz is clear for all to see.
+Perhaps the biggest advert for Australia is clear for all to see.
 The sunshine.
 It doesn't get much better than skiing in the sunshine and Australia provides plenty of it.
-Overseas resorts can often be overcast with less than pleasant conditions, Australian resorts enjoy the same blue skies that Australia is famous for giving you much better odds of great skiing conditions.
-Just don't tell anyone who scoffs at skiing in Australia.
+Overseas resorts can often be overcast with less than pleasant conditions.
+NSW resorts enjoy the same blue sky that Australia is famous for giving you much better odds of perfect conditions.
+Just don't tell anyone who scoffs at skiing in Oz.
 Just smile and keep it to yourself.

-You don't need to bring your own gear as your ski resort will be pleased to hire out the equipment to you.
+You don't need to bring your own gear as your resort will be pleased to hire out the equipment to you.
 As with most things, it's a quality and price decision.
-You might find it advisable to make your own arrangements in Sydney and bring your gear with you.
+You might find it advisable to make your own arrangements in locally and bring your gear with you.

-So where are you going to stay for your skiing holiday?
-Well unsurprisingly the Thredbo and Perisher Ski Resorts do offer accommodation.
+So where are you going to stay for your holiday?
+Well unsurprisingly the Thredbo and Perisher Resorts do offer accommodation.
 You'll find links below to their websites.

-The majority of ski accommodation in Australia is 'on snow', meaning you can start skiing with the minimum of fuss and effort.
-This will maximise your ski time and help to ensure you enjoy a more relaxed snow holiday.
+The majority of accommodation in Oz is 'on snow', meaning you can start your break with the minimum of fuss and effort.
+This will maximise your time on the snow and help to ensure you enjoy a more relaxed holiday.

 Things to do in Sydney